 In 2018, preliminary surveys around Wallasey revealed many new and surprising records for amphibians and reptiles.
 This was part of the Cheshire & Wirral ARG.
 However, the size of this district with that county was a bit much, necessitating the formation of a new ARG for Wirral (WiARG) so more surveys and recording can be co-ordinated across this interesting penninsular.

-Existing partnerships include the Wirral Ranger Service, the Friends of the North Wirral Coastal Park and Wirral Wildlife.
+Existing partnerships include the Wirral Ranger Service, Cheshire Wildlife Trust, the Friends of the North Wirral Coastal Park and Wirral Wildlife.

-The present committee consists of: Thomas Doherty-Bone (chair); Jon Bielby (secretary); Frankie Bielby (treasurer); Mike Brown (senior adviser).
+The present committee consists of: Thomas Doherty-Bone (chair); Sue Noyce (secretary); Jon Bielby (vice chair); Frankie Bielby (treasurer); Charles Mulryan (general committee); Mike Brown (senior adviser).

 Membership cycle finishes each April.

 Please get in contact if you wish to get involved.

 Reschedule of Harrison Park Survey from Sat 8th to Sun 9th June

 Posted on Thursday 6th June, 2019

 Due to heavy rain forecast for Saturday the 8th June, the planned survey of reptiles at Harrison Park Wallasey has been rescheduled to the following Sunday the 9th.